JohnnyBlocks/SteamDeck/index.md

 # SteamDeck How-To Resource Guide

 ## Introduction
-I've been tired of the poor content or video content on 'How To Do' things on the SteamDeck.
+I've been tired of the poor content or video content on 'How To Do' things on the [Steam Deck.](https://store.steampowered.com/steamdeck)

 This is my collection of resources.
 Hopefully this will help someone.
 I will add content as I add content to my deck.

 ### Content Suggestions, Discussions, and Requests
 Please suggest content, request changes, or discuss things via the 'Discussions' tab.